Deuba, Fiji – Moving into the unknown

-Fortunately one of the Fiji staff has given me the low-down that the coach driver would not help us with our luggage, box and bags; 5 in total due to the stuff we have to give away later; but a mini-van in a different location is the go, and the driver will take us to the door of our accommodation.
+Fortunately one of the Fiji staff has given me the low-down that the coach driver would not help us with our luggage, box, and bags; 5 in total due to the stuff we have to give away later; but a mini-van in a different location is the best, and the driver will take us to the door of our accommodation.

 The driver is playing chicken at top speed, and I have my feet on one bag on the back of the seat, and another arm on a huge rolling backpack that threatens to fall down on us both and squash us, but better than it flying off the roof, and I am glad I was firm with my request.

-In fact, we discover the sugar-ants march up the kitchen wall, through a hole into the bathroom, and straight through all of my vanity bag, and into a drainage hole in the toothbrush holder, and are having a feast – on our toothbrushes and toothpaste.
+In fact, we discover the sugar ants march up the kitchen wall, through a hole into the bathroom, and straight through all of my vanity bags, and into a drainage hole in the toothbrush holder, and are having a feast – on our toothbrushes and toothpaste.